 How you can help Baby feel less stressed

 - Embrace distraction.
 It’s totally normal for children to feel afraid when it’s time to get a shot, and sometimes tears are inevitable.
 Distraction before the shot, when the shot takes place, and immediately after that quick pinch can be helpful.
 You can sing a favorite soothing song, bring Baby‘s favorite blanket, stuffed animal, or toy to snuggle with or hold during the shot or to play with immediately after.
-If he uses a pacifier, you can offer him that.
-You can also have him look at, say, the cool giraffe painting across the room or the bright light on the ceiling to have him focus on something other than the needle.
+If they use a pacifier, you can offer them that.
+You can also have them look at, say, the cool giraffe painting across the room or the bright light on the ceiling to have them focus on something other than the needle.
 Medical professionals are typically pros at helping with all of this, and will behave and speak in a way that doesn’t draw extra attention to any needles, pricks, or ouchies.

 - Hold Baby close.
 The medical professionals at the appointment can help advise you on this too.
-Depending on how old Baby is, where on his’s body they plan to administer the shot, and on how calm or upset he is about what’s going on, they’ll let you know how to best hold him so that he can remain still while the shot is administered.
-Sometimes this might mean you hold your little one in your arms, across your lap, or even with his legs between your own.
-Regardless of how Baby is positioned, you’ll want to aim for holding him much like you would when you give him a calm hug with firm pressure, but not squeeze too tight.
+Depending on how old Baby is, where on their’s body they plan to administer the shot, and on how calm or upset they are about what’s going on, they’ll let you know how to best hold them so that they can remain still while the shot is administered.
+Sometimes this might mean you hold your little one in your arms, across your lap, or even with their legs between your own.
+Regardless of how Baby is positioned, you’ll want to aim for holding them much like you would when you give them a calm hug with firm pressure, but not squeeze too tight.

 - Soothe Baby after the shot.
 Even with all the prep in the world, that quick pinch can still leave your little one needing some love.
 After the shot, snuggle Baby and speak in a soft and calm voice.
 Smiles and reassuring eye contact can also help.
-Tell him that he’ll be okay soon, did great, and was so brave—even if he was screaming and trying to bolt for the door the entire time.
+Tell them that they'll be okay soon, did great, and was so brave—even if they were screaming and trying to bolt for the door the entire time.